Skip to content

 The Easy Way Out – Steven Amsterdam

-October 20, 2016September 7, 2017 Steve Smith
+October 20, 2016September 7, 2017 Steven Smith

 A wickedly funny novel about life’s saddest moments, The Easy Way Out explores the issues of assisted suicide and the right to die, from an author nominated for the Guardian First Book Award Evan is a nurse, a suicide assistant. … Continue reading The Easy Way Out – Steven Amsterdam